YiruCheng/master_thesis/README.md

 Execution Notes
 ----------------
-1) Python scripts are using Python 3.6, and Java scripts are using JDK 1.8
+1) Python scripts are using Python 3.6